moloco/docs/van-sdk/ios.md

 ![alt text](https://storage.googleapis.com/vansdk/ios/objc/4.png)

-In the header file which you want to call Moloco VAN API, add the following import:
+In the header file in which you want to call Moloco VAN API, add the following import:

 ```objc
 #import <MolocoVANSDK/MolocoVAN.h>